-DISCLAIMER: This information was accurate as of the date presented.
-Consult local medical authority or your healthcare provider for specific advice.
+DISCLAIMER: This is an educational site for patients, caregivers, and medical providers.
+This information was accurate as of the date presented.
+Consult local medical authority or your healthcare provider for specific advice and referrals.

 The Gap in Care

 Chronic dizziness is a common complaint that can be very disabling, often resulting in multiple consults without clear treatment plans for which there is advancing understanding and treatment options available.
 Many patients can suffer for years, seeing multiple providers without a path for treatment.

 The Dizzy School is brought to you by the Utah Chronic Dizziness Collaborative (UCDC), a group of therapists and doctors working collaboratively across multiple health care systems to support patients and mobilize healing pathways for chronic dizziness across the Wasatch Front/Salt Lake region.
 The UCDC was formed in 2021 by Janene Holmberg, PT, (Intermountain Health) and Judith Warner, MD, (Department of Neurology, University of Utah Health).
 Since then, the UCDC has been working to be a resource for both patients experiencing chronic dizziness and their physicians.